VishayFC/ENPM661-Project3-Phase-1/README.txt

+## Dijsktra's Algorithm - Project 3 Phase 1

+Implementation of Dijsktra's Path Planning Algorithm

-#How to run the code #Project 3 Phase 1 Dijsktra's Algorithm
+## How to run the code

-Recommended Python : Python 3
+-- Recommended Python : Python 3

-Recommended IDE : SPYDER
+-- Recommended IDE : SPYDER

-Imported Libraries : Numpy , Opencv
+-- Imported Libraries : Numpy , Opencv

     1> The file named Project3_Phase_1.py is the main code and will ask for the start and goal points when the program begins.

     2> Please make sure to import the right libraries.

     3> Please note that the Origin is at the left bottom position (Cartesian Space Origin) when giving input points.

     4> Visualization is saved as a .mp4 file in the same directory as the code.

     5> If the saved video file is not displaying the video correctly, then it's the problem of the media player.
 Try running the video in a different media player.

     6> The visualization is done at run time but is not displayed and the video is saved after the writing is done.

     7> Please make sure the start and goal points are not in obstacle space or out of map boundary.